 Q: What happens if my GPA falls below a 2.0?

 A: If your GPA falls below a 2.0, you are no longer in good standing at the University.
 If this happens to you, you are placed on academic probation and it is reflected on your transcript.
-Your first step is to schedule an appointment with an advisor in Student Services, Ron Padron.
-He will assist you in developing an academic plan for the semester.
-He will also serve as your advisor for the semester you are on probation.
+Your first step is to schedule an appointment with an advisor in the Center for Academic Success and Achievement.
+They will assist you in developing an academic plan for the semester.
+Someone there will also serve as your advisor for the semester you are on probation.
 Advising for students on probation is mandatory.
-You will not be permitted to register without his permission.
+You will not be permitted to register without their permission.
 The sooner you make an appointment, the better!